KleeGroup-BaseCamp/HomeAgainApi/API.md

 # General information about the API

-## Authentification
+## Authentication

 When login to the platform, you will be given a apikey.
-If not specified in the request description, the apikey will have to be sent with the request.
+You will have to send the apikey with each request that ends with a star in this documentation.